-(4 class hrs/wk 4 cr) W Studies the dynamics of rigid bodies, including the kinematics and kinetics of single particles and systems of particles, linear momentum, moments of momentum, relative motion, energy and impulse momentum.
-Prerequisite: EGR 211 Statics; Math 201 Calculus.
+(4 class hrs/wk 4 cr) W A study of the dynamics of rigid bodies, including the kinematics and kinetics of single particles and systems of particles, linear momentum, moments of momentum, relative motion, energy and impulse momentum.
+Prerequisite: EGR 211 Statics; Math 252 Calculus.